jgr1996/EUV-Xray-AnalyticModel/README.md

 - Version 1.0 (stable)
   * This is parallelised using an the python library 'joblib'
-- Version 2.0 (under construction)
+- Version 2.0 (stable)
   * This is parallelised using MPI
+  * Priors restrict core mass and initial envelope mass functions to be log-normal
+- Version 3.0 (under construction)
+  * MPI parallelisation with arbitrary core mass and initial envelope mass functions using 6th order Bernstein polynomials
+  * Likelihood function is constructed by calculating KDE of model for a set of parameters and evaluating likelihoods summing CKS values
+- Version 4.0 (under construction)
+  * MPI parallelisation with arbitrary core mass and initial envelope mass functions using 6th order Bernstein polynomials
+  * This is an Approximate Bayesian Calculation (ABC) using a Kullback-Leibler (KL) divergence as statistic for likelihood proxy.

 # Files